 Hi!
 I'm Laura, a third generation artisan currently living near Denver, Colorado.
-I've been designing, making, photographing and shipping all of the items available here for about 15 years now!
+I've been designing, making, photographing and shipping all of the items available here for over 15 years now!

 "Heart in Hawaii" was established in 2006; a serendipitous result of my first visit to the islands.
 A nature lover, I was inspired by the amazing flowers, and happy to be the first to design, create and offer a unique alternative to the foam/plastic plumeria flowers so commonly seen.
 The artist in me was intensely inspired by this worldly, historic and symbolic flower.
 I have since devoted 15 years to creating from such inspiration.